-Engaged learning in Ford School classrooms this fall
+Engaged learning in Ford School classrooms--beyond the big-ticket experiences

 The Ford School has a long history of emphasizing engaged learning.
 Many of the big-ticket experiences, like the Integrated Policy Exercise (IPE), Applied Policy Seminar (APS) now called Strategic Public Policy Consulting (SPPC), International Economic Development Program (IEDP), and required summer internships for graduate students, stand out as well-known examples.
 However, engaged learning is also woven into the day-to-day curriculum in core courses and electives alike.

 According to Elisabeth Gerber, associate dean for research and policy engagement, activities like simulations and roundtables engage students differently than lectures and readings.
 When something hangs in the balance, she says, "students are just more motivated."